codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 {: .box-note}
 schema.sql will be executed by spring boot while it boots up.
 Once the server starts, TBL_HEALTH_CHECK will be created in H2-Inmemory DB.

-Let's add records to TBL_HEALTH_CHECK table, by adding the DML in `data.sql`.
+Add records to TBL_HEALTH_CHECK table, by adding the DML in `data.sql`.

 `src/main/resources/data.sql`